 Besides your siding, the trim is probably the next most common area where the need for a new paint job rears its ugly head.
 If the paint on your trim is showing tell tale signs of wear, and if the trim is showing signs of water damage, it’s time to take evasive action.
 Damaged trim is evidence of water seeping into areas where it shouldn’t have access, most likely because the house was not properly caulked, sealed, and primed before painting.
 If water is getting behind the trim, it’s likely that it’s also making its way into other areas of your home, which can result in more serious problems, such as structural damage and the development of mold and mildew.
 Assess the damage, and then repair and replace the trim as soon as possible.
 Make certain you set the trim properly, and take care to ensure that everything is thoroughly caulked, sealed, and primed when you fix the problem.

-Need to find a pro for your House Painting Project?Find Pros
+Ready to start your House Painting Project?Find Pros

 House Painting Tips: Hiring a Painting Contractor